 Texas is one of the most attractive HVAC acquisition markets in the country — and the data backs it up.
-With 26 tracked operators across major metros, a year-round cooling demand cycle, and fragmented ownership, the Lone Star State is a magnet for private equity roll-ups and search fund acquisitions.
+With 125+ tracked operators across major metros, year-round cooling demand, and deeply fragmented ownership, the Lone Star State is a magnet for private equity roll-ups and search fund acquisitions.

 Here's what our signal intelligence shows.